Surgical Case Library

 Small Intestine

-Jejunogastric intussusception
+Jejunogastric Intussusception.

 Jejunogastric intussusception is a rare complication, occurring in less than 0.1% of patients after gastric resection, with fewer than 200 cases reported in the literature.